-START signal is defined as a high-to-low transition of SDA while SCL is high.
+START signal, usually referred to as the S-bit, is defined as a high-to-low transition of SDA while SCL is high.
 The START signal denotes the beginning of a new data transfer.

-A repeated START is a START signal without first generating a STOP signal.
-The master uses this method to communicate with another slave or the same slave in a different transfer direction (e.g. writing to device to reading from device) without releasing the bus.
+A Repeated START is a START signal without first generating a STOP signal.
+The master uses this method to communicate with another slave or the same slave in a different transfer direction (e.g. from writing to a device to reading from a device) without releasing the bus.

 The core generates a START signal when the STA-bit in the Command Register is set and the RD or WR bits are set.
-Depending on the current status of the SCL line a START or Repeated START is generated.
+Depending on the current status of the SCL line, a START or Repeated START is generated.